janosh/svelte-toc/readme.md

    activeHeading: HTMLHeadingElement | null = null
    ```

-   The DOM node of the currently active (highlighted) heading (based on the users scroll position on the page).
+   The DOM node of the currently active (highlighted) heading (based on user's scroll position on the page).

 1. ```ts
    activeHeadingScrollOffset: number = 100